 The people of Bolivia carry with them the ancient traditions of the past, much as the Incas did of those civilizations before them – all revolving around a central respect of nature and mother earth, Pachamama.
 The simple coca leaf for instance, frowned upon by other nations, has an integral use in Andean culture and life.
 It is a staple in such offerings to bring good fortune, good crops, and good health.
 It is also a vital element in preventing fatigue and hunger which goes along with the arduous manual jobs that the majority of Bolivia continue to endure, notably in the mines of Potosi and Oruro.

 Bolivia has been a victim over the years of its own fortune.
 ‘Cerro rico’ (rich mountain) in Potosi was the largest silver mine in the history.
 As a result of the Spanish Conquest of the Americas, Bolivia suffered lengthy suppression from this.
 Whilst Bolivia was the first country to let out the revolutionary cry for independence, they were one of the last to actually achieve it in 1825.
 The scars of history can be seen in the places you visit and the faces you see.
 Thankfully Bolivia appears to be coming into a new era, one of change and optimism, under the wing of current president, Evo Morales.
-Never before has the country’s proud saying ‘Todo es possible, nada es seguro’ (Everything is possible, nothing is certain) been more apt…
+Never before has the country’s proud saying ‘Todo es posible, nada es seguro’ (Everything is possible, nothing is certain) been more apt…

 For more information check out the following